 Their model has seven stages, the last of which is Renewal.

-If you want to keep the momentum of your project, as a leader it is a key job of yours to recognise these times and take responsibility for renewing your own commitment.
-As a result, engaging your team of colleagues and followers to renew their commitment as well.
+If you want to keep the momentum of your project, as a leader, it is a key job of yours, and one of the essential qualities of an effective leader, to recognize these times and take responsibility for renewing your own commitment.
+As a result, engage your team of colleagues and followers to renew their commitment as well.

-These are the 7 leadership qualities you must master if you want to be the leader who not just imagines change but actually delivers a successful change programme.
+These are the 7 leadership qualities you must master if you want to be a leader who not just imagines change but actually delivers a successful change program.

-If you are not bored, scared or numbed by the Brexit situation, you might like to consider Theresa May’s leadership traits managing the exit process against the seven factors identified above.
+If you are not bored, scared, or numbed by the Brexit situation, you might like to consider Theresa May’s leadership traits in managing the exit process against the seven factors identified above.